t33bu/microservice-examples/README.md

 This repository contains example containers using different technology stacks and communication patterns for microservices.

-The examples require Docker Desktop in running in the background.
+The examples require Docker Desktop running in the background.

 ## Automatic start-up